Results May Vary: Critical reception

-Critical reception of Results May Vary was mainly negative.
-The album holds a score of 33 out of 100 on Metacritic, indicating "generally unfavorable reviews".
-This is the third lowest score on Metacritic, above The Bloodhound Gang's Hefty Fine and Kevin Federline's album Playing with Fire.
+This is the third lowest score for an album on Metacritic, with only Bloodhound Gang's Hefty Fine and Kevin Federline's Playing with Fire scoring lower on the site.
 According to AllMusic reviewer Stephen Thomas Erlewine, "the music has no melody, hooks, or energy, [and] all attention is focused on the clown jumping up and down and screaming in front, and long before the record is over, you're left wondering, how the hell did he ever get to put this mess out?".
 In a review of Limp Bizkit's Greatest Hitz compilation, Erlewine called "Behind Blue Eyes" the worst in the band's "never-ending series of embarrassing covers".
 Caroline Sullivan of The Guardian wrote, "Durst's problems are ever-present—and does anybody still care?".
 Stylus criticized Results May Vary, calling it "an album that can only be described as abysmal".
 Rob O'Connor of Yahoo!
 Launch also criticized Results May Vary: "No, Fred, the results don't vary.
 The results are consistent throughout your new album—consistently crappy."
 Kitty Empire of The Guardian wrote, "Limp Bizkit have decided to expose their tender side.
 They really shouldn't have bothered [...] having seen Limp Bizkit's 'other side', you want the old, unapologetic, meathead version back".
 Scott Mervis of the Pittsburgh Post-Gazette also criticized Results May Vary: "Results May Vary has a few highlights—'Almost Over' (very Everlast) and 'Phenomenon' (very Primus)—but way too few to justify all the time and energy spent".

 Although Results May Vary received primarily negative reviews, according to Spin, the album "isn't all that horrible".
-Some others were not so negative towards Results May Vary.
+Some others were not as negative towards the album.
 Tom Day of MusicOMH wrote, "Ultimately, this album is neither crap nor blindingly good, and results do indeed vary".
 The Sun-Sentinel gave Results May Vary a positive review, calling Lethal's work "phenomenal", and praising "Behind Blue Eyes" and the soft-to-heavy progression of "Build a Bridge".
 Steve Appleford of the Chicago Tribune gave Results May Vary a mixed review, writing: "The music achieves some surprising sophistication with new textures both acoustic and electronic.
 Durst also is not so obnoxious nearly so often; at the same time, his songs too often lack the harsh melodic spark that once turned his ravings into pop hits".